-- Complete a minimum of five Honors courses, and 13 Honors credits - Students must complete both benchmarks - 1 course/credit must be an Honors-eligible orientation (i.e. HONR 2980) - Ideally completed within four semesters; i.e. students should aim to complete one Honors course per semester.
-In the first semester students may have two Honors courses due to HONR 298O - Meet ongoing requirements for good standing - After year one: - Complete at least two Honors courses/ four Honors credits (including Honors-eligible orientation, HONR 2980) - Maintain 3.0 Honors and cumulative GPA - Students who do not meet this requirement will be removed from the Honors Foundations Program - To extend after year two: - Complete four Honors courses/ ten Honors credits (including Honors-eligible orientation, HONR 2980) - Maintain 3.5 Honors and 3.0 cumulative GPA - Final requirements - o 3.5 GPA in Honors credits - 3.0+ cumulative GPA at the time of program completion - Participate in in the Honors exit process
+- Complete a minimum of five Honors courses, and 13 Honors credits - Students must complete both benchmarks - 1 course/credit must be HONR 102: Introduction to Honors - Ideally completed within four semesters, i.e. students should aim to complete one Honors course per semester.
+In the first semester students may have two Honors courses due to HONR 102 - Meet ongoing requirements for good standing - After year one: - Complete at least two Honors courses/ four Honors credits (including HONR 102) - Maintain 3.0 Honors and cumulative GPA - Students who do not meet this requirement will be removed from the Honors Foundations Program - To extend after year two: - Complete four Honors courses/ ten Honors credits (including HONR 102) - Maintain 3.5 Honors and 3.0 cumulative GPA - Final requirements - o 3.5 GPA in Honors credits - o 3.0+ cumulative GPA at the time of program completion